Prosecutorial misconduct: Examples and remedies

 In late 1993, the 6th US Circuit Court of Appeals ruled that John Demjanjuk had been a victim of prosecutorial misconduct during a 1986 trial in which federal prosecutors withheld evidence.
 Demjanjuk's sentence was overturned, but he lost when his case was retried.
+See Brady v Maryland.

 In the 1995 murder trial of O. J. Simpson, the defense argued that Los Angeles Police Department detective Mark Fuhrman had planted evidence at the crime scene.
 Although Fuhrman denied the allegations, Simpson was found not guilty, although he was later held liable for the deaths in a civil suit filed by the families of the victims.
 In USA Today (August 24, 1995), Francis Fukuyama stated, "[Such defenses lead to] a distrust of government and the belief that public authorities are in a vast conspiracy to violate the rights of individuals."
 However, such misconduct may actually be widespread in the United States.
 "It’s a result-oriented process today, fairness be damned," Robert Merkle, former U.S. Attorney for the Middle District of Florida, said.
 Prosecutors are protected from civil liability even when they knowingly and maliciously break the law in order to secure convictions, and the doctrine of harmless error can be used by appellate courts to uphold convictions despite such illegal tactics, which some argue gives prosecutors few incentives to comply with the law.

-A more recent example of prosecutorial misconduct can be seen in the 2006 Duke lacrosse case.
-In that incident, members of the Duke University men's lacrosse team hired a female stripper for a team party.
-She went on to accuse three players of raping her at that party.
-Making the case even more volatile was the fact that the stripper was black and the three accused players were white.
-The actions of the prosecutor in this case, Mike Nifong, drew enormous criticism, as he proceeded with the case despite numerous inconsistencies in the accuser's story, a lack of DNA evidence conclusively linking any player to any sexual assault, and at least two of the accused having solid alibis.
-He also made numerous inflammatory statements to the media.
-The case against the players eventually collapsed; all charges were dropped, and the North Carolina Attorney General took the unusual step of declaring the players innocent.
-The North Carolina State Bar eventually disbarred Nifong for his actions during this case.